 If stocking your nailcare arsenal with individual products sounds more convenient for your manicure needs, order or pick up the below:

 - Coarse nail file

 - Acrylic nail tips

 - Acrylic powder

 - Acrylic brush and bowl for mixing

 Thoroughly Prep Your Nails

 - Remove Any Old Polish: Just as you would with any manicure, you must start by prepping your nails.
 First, remove any old nail polish.
-If you have gels, take the time to really soak it off so as to not cause unnecessary damage to your nail before applying acrylics (more on removing gel nail polish at home, here).
+If you have gels, take the time to really soak them off so as to not cause unnecessary damage to your nail before applying acrylics (learn more on removing gel nail polish at home).

 - Push Your Cuticles Back (But Don't Cut Them): Next, gently push your cuticles back.
 (It's advised not to soak them before doing so, because once the nails dry, they will contract, which will cause the acrylic to pop off.)
 Once your nail polish is fully removed and your cuticles are pushed back, trim your nails to just beyond the smile line (aka the end of your nail).
 You want your nails to be short since your acrylic tips will be attached to them and if you try to attach to long nails, your natural nail could snap off, causing your acrylic to as well.

 - Buff Your Nails: After clipping, file your nails so that they’re even and don’t have any snags.
 From there, buff each nail so that your acrylic tips will have something to grip on to.

 Most manicurists recommend against cutting your own cuticles, as you're more likely to accidentally clip skin and cause infection.
 Instead, soak your nails in warm water to soften the area and then gently push your cuticles back using your thumbnails.

 Size & Apply Your Acrylic Nails Using Acrylic Nail Glue